 You will be taken to a St George’s login screen.
-Enter your St George’s username and password to access the resource.
+Enter your St George’s username ('M' number only) and password to access the resource.

 You may be taken directly to the St George's login screen

-Enter your St George’s username and password to continue to the resource.
+Enter your St George’s username only (for example, m1234567) and password to continue to the resource.

 This is more likely to happen if: